 A portable vibration analyzer is useful for typical balance of plant non-critical machines with a generally long time between failures and on-line monitors which are used for protection and condition monitoring and are most beneficial for critical machines and units with a short point-to-failure time frame.
 These traditional vibration analyzers are suitable for early fault detection of rotating (centrifugal and axial) machines with some limitation in reciprocating compressors due to the following:

 - Reciprocating machines generate uneven forces, and normally the process is intermittent, therefore the overall vibration amplitude is relatively unaffected and provides little warning of serious faults while a serious damage may exist.

-- Impact caused by mechanical looseness produce very short duration waves and high amplitude spikes which need continuous monitoring (online system) on crossheads for early detection.
+- Impact caused by mechanical looseness produces very short duration waves and high amplitude spikes which need continuous monitoring (online system) on crossheads for early detection.

-- Common valves problems as sticky valves (delayed opening impact) and lost valve springs (earlier opening impacts) need a crank angle tracking system for fault detection.
+- Common valves problems such as sticky valves (delayed opening impact) and lost valve springs (earlier opening impacts) need a crank angle tracking system for fault detection.